nuwa-protocol/nuwa-web/README.md

 5. Add a hero image file to the folder and point `image` at it.
 6. Run `npm run sync:assets`.

-The new post will automatically appear on the home page, the archive, and at `/<your-slug>`.
+The new post will automatically appear on the home page, the blog, and at `/<your-slug>`.

 ---

 ## Understanding SEO Output

-- The home, archive, about, and contact pages define their own titles and descriptions.
+- The home, blog, and about pages define their own titles and descriptions.
 - Each post page uses the frontmatter (`title`, `excerpt`, `publishDate`, `tags`, `image`) to populate HTML `<title>`, meta description, Open Graph, and Twitter Card tags.
 - If you supply `tags`, they are also included as Open Graph article tags.
 - The optional environment variable `NEXT_PUBLIC_SITE_URL` can be set in `.env` to ensure canonical URLs and social sharing images are absolute.